Roadside Monocular 3D Detection Prompted by 2D Detection: Conclusion

 \section{Conclusion}

-We address the problem of roadside monocular 3D detection and propose a novel framework which leverages a well-trained 2D detector to improve the training of the 3D detector.
-Particularly, our method uses 2D detections \{$x$, $y$, width, height, label\} by the 2D detector as prompts, encodes them as features to fuse with 3D detector's features, and decodes the fused features towards 3D detections.
-We validate our method through comprehensive experiments.
-Results show that our method significantly outperforms prior arts on publicly available benchmarks.
+We address the problem of roadside monocular 3D detection and propose a novel design, Promptable 3D detector (Pro3D), which leverages a pre-trained 2D detector to facilitate 3D detector training.
+Our Pro3D runs a 2D detector to obtain 2D detections, and uses them to prompt the 3D detector to make 3D predictions.
+We present novel modules to encode 2D detections and fuse them with features from the 3D detector's backbone.
+Moreover, we present a simple method to obtain a scene prior, by incorporating which our Pro3D achieves further improvements.
+We validate Pro3D through extensive experiments and ablation studies.
+Comprehensive results show that Pro3D significantly outperforms prior works on publicly available benchmarks.